DesenTao/baty.net-hugo/content/post/2018/using-less-precious-things.md

 I have some nice fountain pens.
 I love them.
 They're beautiful and a pleasure to write with.
 I've been using pencils instead.
 A pencil, at worst, needs sharpening.
+If a pencil can be picked up, it can be written with.
 Grab one and write.
 If I lose one, so what?

 My Apple Watch sits unused on the charger most days.
 Instead, I wear a simple [automatic analog watch](/2009/tag-heuer-aquaracer-automatic/).
 In this case,